Agricultural Act of 2014

-The Agricultural Act of 2014 (also known as the 2014 U.S. Farm Bill, formerly the Federal Agriculture Reform and Risk Management Act of 2013) is an act of Congress that authorizes nutrition and agriculture programs in the United States for the years of 2014-2018.
+The Agricultural Act of 2014 (also known as the 2014 U.S. Farm Bill, formerly the Federal Agriculture Reform and Risk Management Act of 2013) is an act of Congress that authorizes nutrition and agriculture programs in the United States for the years of 2014–2018.
 The bill authorizes $956 billion in spending over the next ten years.

-The bill passed in the United States House of Representatives on January 29, 2014, and the United States Senate on February 4, 2014 during the 113th United States Congress.
-U.S. President Barack Obama signed the bill into law on February 7, 2014.
+The bill passed in the U.S. House of Representatives on January 29, 2014, and the U.S. Senate on February 4, 2014, during the 113th Congress.
+President Barack Obama signed the bill into law on February 7, 2014.
 The bill is considered two years late, since farm bills are traditionally passed every five years.
 The previous farm bill, Food, Conservation, and Energy Act of 2008, expired in 2012.

 Background

 Farm bills

 In the United States, the farm bill is the primary agricultural and food policy tool of the federal government.
 The comprehensive omnibus bill is passed every five years or so by the United States Congress and deals with both agriculture and all other affairs under the purview of the United States Department of Agriculture.
 It usually makes amendments and suspensions to provisions of permanent law, reauthorizes, amends, or repeals provisions of preceding temporary agricultural acts, and puts forth new policy provisions for a limited time into the future.
 Beginning in 1973, farm bills have included titles on commodity programs, trade, rural development, farm credit, conservation, agricultural research, food and nutrition programs, marketing, etc. Farm bills can be highly controversial and can impact international trade, environmental conservation, food safety, and the well-being of rural communities.
 The agricultural subsidy programs mandated by the farm bills are the subject of intense debate both within the U.S. and internationally.

 The farm bill was first created during the Great Depression to give financial assistance to farmers who were struggling due to an excess crop supply creating low prices, and also to control and ensure an adequate food supply.
 The first farm bill, known as the Agriculture Adjustment Act (AAA), was passed by Congress in 1933 as a part of Franklin D. Roosevelt's New Deal.
 The Food, Conservation, and Energy Act of 2008 is the most recent farm bill, prior to this one.